-To maximise the effectiveness of the assessment, the EBRD is supported by the International Development Law Organization (IDLO), UNCITRAL, INSOL Europe, and INSOL International and is cooperating with the European Commission.
+To maximise the effectiveness of the assessment, the EBRD was supported by the International Development Law Organization (IDLO), UNCITRAL, INSOL Europe, and INSOL International, and cooperated with the European Commission.

 The EBRD Legal Transition Team works closely with the European Commission’s Directorate-General for Structural Reform Support (DG REFORM) on insolvency related projects in EBRD countries of operations, which are members of the European Union (EU).
 These projects also help to develop initiatives that can be launched in countries outside the EU.
 See our Country Projects.
 In this Business Reorganisation Assessment project, DG REFORM has assisted with contacts and providing copies of EU member state legislation.

 The team was also supported by colleagues at the International Development Law Organisation (IDLO), who specialise in delivering training to judges.